 - Craft activity kits for kids in the hospital or at shelters

-Flash opportunities – for people who can’t participate during Day of Service, choose one or two ways to ask them to give back on behalf of your group:
+Flash Opportunities – for people who can’t participate during your official Day of Service, choose one or two ways to ask them to give back on behalf of your group:

 - Donate food items, clothing, books and toys for a local charity

 - Participate in a blood bank’s bone marrow registry (just a cheek swab needed)

 - Amplify Service Day social media posts on sites like Instagram, Twitter, Facebook & Snapchat

 - Complete the form to become an organ donor